Beauregard-Jean-Pierre-Alger/HotSpotAnalysis_Plugin/README.md

 **THIS PLUGIN VERSION IS BASED ON PYSAL >= 2.0**

-A QGIS Plugin to perform Hotspot analysis based on the Python Spatial Analysis Library - [PySAL].
+A QGIS Plugin to perform Hotspot analysis based on the Python Spatial Analysis Library - [PySAL]. [old version]

 The Hotspot analysis plugin associates the **Z-scores** and **p-values** (under Complete Spatial Randomness hypothesis) of the Gi* local statistic ([Getis and Ord, 1992]; [Getis and Ord, 1996]), Anselin Local Moran's I ([Anselin, 1995]) and Local Moran Bivariate ([Wartenberg, 1985]; [Anselin et al., 2002]) for each feature of a shapefile, with an assigned **projected coordinate system** and (at least) an associated **numerical attribute**.
 Output layer allows to indentify spatial hot spots/cold spots) as well as clusters/outliers for the input vector spatial dataset.